Karla-Stein/hangman/README.md

 This workflow ensured that features stayed aligned with real user needs, reduced the risk of scope creep, and supported the delivery of a focused MVP without unnecessary complexity.

 ![screenshot](documentation/github-projects/project-board.jpeg)

+### MoSCoW Prioritization

+To stay focused and prevent overwhelm, I used the **MoSCoW method** to organize and prioritize tasks within my GitHub Project board.
+Larger development goals (EPICs) were broken down into smaller, actionable **user stories**, then grouped by priority to guide the workflow.

+This approach made it easy to identify what truly mattered for the initial build and what could be refined later.

+**Prioritization breakdown:**
+- **Must Have** – Core, non‑negotiable features essential for the game to function.
+- **Should Have** – Features that add strong value but aren’t critical for a working MVP.
+- **Could Have** – Nice‑to‑have enhancements with minimal impact if postponed.
+- **Won’t Have (for now)** – Features planned for future updates once my technical skills advance.

+Using this method kept the project scope realistic, ensuring I built a fully functional and polished MVP without losing focus on the essentials.